-Whether your daily commute takes place during the dark or you’re just hopping on your bike for a leisurely ride, having the right cycling equipment is essential.
+Whether you’re losing more and more daylight during your daily commute or hopping on your bike for a leisurely evening ride, having the right equipment for cycling in low light is essential.

-To help you stay safe on your winter rides, we’ve pulled together a few top tips and a selection of the best bike lights available so you can maximise your safety in the dark.
+To help you stay safe on your winter rides, we’ve pulled together a few top tips and a selection of the best bike lights available to maximise your safety in the dark.

 Make sure you can see ahead

-Which is why you need a powerful front light, and the Halfords Advanced 1600 Lumen Front Bike Light is the perfect option.
-With a choice of eight modes and a maximum output of 1600 lumens (you can learn more about lumens here), it’ll safely light up even the darkest country lanes.
+Which is why you need a powerful front light, and the Halfords Advanced 1800 Lumen Bike Front Light is the perfect option.
+With 8 different power modes and a maximum output of 1800 lumens (you can learn more about lumens here), it’ll safely light up even the darkest country lanes.

 Be seen from behind

-Ideally, you want a bike light that flashes to draw attention to your presence like the Lezyne Strip Drive Pro 300 Rear Light.
-Benefitting from an optimised wide angle optic lens which provides 270-degrees of visibility, it has 11 different output modes with a maximum output of 500 lumens.
+Ideally, you want a rear light that flashes to draw attention to your presence like the Lezyne Strip Drive Pro 300 Rear Light.
+Benefitting from an optimised wide-angle optic lens which provides 270 degrees of visibility, it has 11 different output modes with a maximum output of 300 lumens.

 If you want to enhance your safety further, the Garmin Varia Rearview Radar RTL515 comes equipped with a vehicle warning system.
 When paired with compatible cycling computers or a smartphone, it detects and warns you of any vehicles approaching from behind from as far as 140 metres away.
 So, you can keep your eyes on the road ahead while knowing what’s approaching from behind.